-A Moses basket is the perfect first bed for your baby.
-The question is, which are the best Moses baskets on sale, and how do you choose the right Moses basket for your newborn?
+It’s the perfect first bed for your baby, but which are the best Moses baskets on sale?
+We put them to the test to help you choose the right Moses basket for your baby.

-Our baby gear editor Heidi Scrimgeour has rounded up her pick of the best Moses baskets out there and then asked a panel of mums to put them to the test.
+For this buying guide, our consumer editor, Heidi Scrimgeour, rounded up her pick of the best Moses baskets and then asked the experts – a panel of mums – to put them to the test.
 All the Moses baskets featured are suitable from birth.
-We tested them over a period of several weeks with babies aged between six weeks and three months old.
-Read on to see what our testers thought of each one, and find out which is the best Moses basket for you.
+Our parent reviewers tried and tested them over a period of several weeks with their babies, all aged between six weeks and three months old.
+Which is the best Moses basket for you?
+Read on to see what our testers thought of each one, and which will best suit you and your baby.

 Best Moses baskets at a glance

 The Alysha Moses Basket by Mack + Milo gets our vote as the best Moses basket you can buy.
 It’s affordably priced but the design appeal is off the charts – it looks like a luxurious, premium product.
-There’s no need to buy any pricy extras because they’re all included.
-And that means no annoying hidden costs.
-In particular, we like the stylish look and feel of this Moses basket and the fact that you’ll get plenty of change from £100.
+There’s no need to buy any pricy extras either because they’re all included.
+That means no annoying hidden costs.
+We especially like the stylish look and feel of this Moses basket – and the fact that you’ll get plenty of change from £100.

-Things to consider when buying a Moses basket
+Things to consider when shopping for Moses baskets

 A luxurious wicker Moses basket with a rocking stand